This contact form is available only for logged in users.

-So, puja is another thing which is, I know it, helps you a lot.
-It gives you a definite push, I should say, but you don’t retain it.
-You don’t retain it, then what’s the use?
+All right.
+So, puja is another thing which, I know, it helps you a lot; it gives you a definite push, I should say, but you don’t retain it.
+You don’t retain it.
+Then what’s the use?
 So also you have to retain, should have power to retain.
-That’s only possible if you have touched your depths, which you are.
+That’s only possible if you have touched your depths, which you have.

 May God bless you!